-One thing we’ve come to realise amongst all the weird and wonderful cases we’ve encountered, is that the value of a person’s word has lost a lot of the weight it used to hold.
+We’ve come to realise amongst all the weird and wonderful cases we’ve encountered that the value of a person’s word has lost a lot of the weight it used to hold.
 Before paper and ink, typewriters, word processors, laptops, and computers, a person’s word was a verbal contract and, therefore, unthinkable to break.

-Contracts form an inimicable part of our lives.
-Every day, we’re bombarded by little boxes to tick, things to opt in and out of and dotted lines to sign.
-From buying scratch cards, to selling a car, to buying your holiday flights, every transaction is governed by a contract, verbal or not.
+Contracts form an inimitable part of our lives.
+Every day, we get bombarded by little boxes to tick, things to opt in and out of, and dotted lines to sign.
+From buying scratch cards, to selling a car, to buying your holiday flights, every transaction has a contract, verbal or not.

 What is a verbal contract?